 Hope is the desire and anticipation of something other than the current reality.. in other words, it is potential, something that could be.
 The contract simply converts "potential" reality into "kinetic" reality, thus adding energy to the universe and staving off heat death!

-This troper thought for a moment as to why the opening is so happy and shows Modoka as a Magical girl despite not becoming one until the end of the series. then it hit me, we aren't watching the opening for this time line, we are watching the opening to the show if it were the times Modoka did become a magical girl, hence the scenes and so on perhaps I'm wrong and it really is just to screw with expectations and make us think its a cute show.
+This troper thought for a moment as to why the opening is so happy and shows Madoka as a Magical Girl despite not becoming one until the end of the series. then it hit me, we aren't watching the opening for this time line, we are watching the opening to the show if it were the times Madoka did become a magical girl, hence the scenes and so on perhaps I'm wrong and it really is just to screw with expectations and make us think its a cute show.

 If a magical girl's soul is extracted from her body when she makes her contract so their body can become more durable, wouldn't that have made Mami's wish to live a waste since her body could have been more easily fixed after she made the contract.